ACC clears way to add Stanford, Cal, SMU, AP sources say, providing escape for 2 Pac-12 schools

 Notre Dame is currently the westernmost ACC school in South Bend, Indiana, with Louisville the farthest west among football members.

-But now, like the Big Ten, the ACC will be a cross-country conference.
+But now, like the Big Ten and Big 12, the ACC will be a cross-country conference.
 The ACC will span from Boston in the Northeast to Miami in South Florida, out to Dallas in the heart of the Southwest and up to the Northern California, where Stanford and Cal reside.

+The ACC becomes the fourth super conference with the SEC, Big Ten and Big 12 all having at least 16 football-playing members — and seems to signal an end to realignment among the nation's wealthiest and most powerful leagues.

 The move appears to be a marriage of desperation for the Bay Area schools, in need of a Power Five conference to call home after the Pac-12 was picked apart by the Big Ten and Big 12.